hackerwins/homepage-old/docs/index.md

 - [Client](/docs/js-sdk#client): Client is a normal client that can communicate with the Server.
 We can synchronize the changes of the document by using Client.
 - [Server](/docs/server): Server receives changes from Client, stores them in DB, and propagates the changes to Clients who subscribe to the Document.
 - [Document](/docs/js-sdk#document): Document is a CRDT-based data type.
-We can representing the model of the application.
-And we can edit it even while offline.
+We can represent the model of the application through it, and we can edit it even while offline.
 - [Project](/docs/project): Project represents your service or application in Yorkie.
 For example, you might have separate projects for your application.

 ### How it works

-High-level overview of Yorkie is as follows:
+A high-level overview of Yorkie is as follows:

 ```
  Client "A" (Go)                 Server                       MemDB or MongoDB